Kentico/xperience-listing-widget/README.md

         }
         ```

-See examples of the transformations in the corresponding destination in the **DancingGoatCore project**.
+See examples of the transformations in *DancingGoatCore/Components/Widgets/ListingWidget/Transformations*.